smitoi/3DMP/final project - water drop mechanism/README.md

 For my final project I had to model a Water Drop Mechanism using what I learned during the semester.
 The end resuls should look and work like [this (Water Experiment)](https://www.youtube.com/watch?v=ZqzjAmPFND8) or [this (A Drop of Water)](https://www.youtube.com/watch?v=7Hv85T7mbnE).

 There are 3 .f3d files in the f3ds folder:
-* water-drop-old.f3d - attempt at making the mechanism, there is an explanation at the bottom of the file.
+* water-drop-old.f3d - attempt at making the mechanism, there is an explanation at the bottom of this file.
 * water-drop-mech.f3d - the actual mechanism that I used for most of the pictures below
 * water-drop-mech-style.f3d - this version uses a less blocky appereance, but it's a little bit harder to print (needs supports)